yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-gh-guitar.md

 # PS3 - Guitar Hero Guitar Controller
 Most things about the controller are similar to the standard controller, except the buttons and axis have different meanings

+Interestingly, the ps3 gh guitar is just different to all other rhythm controllers.

 ## Hid Report
 The HID Report layout is below:
 Guitar: